Puri Soltani

-Puri Soltani (Persian: پوری سلطانی) was an academic who was a "pioneer of Iranian librarianship".
+Puri Soltani (پوری سلطانی; 22 September 1931 – 7 November 2015) was an academic who was a "pioneer of Iranian librarianship".

+Life

-Pouri Soltani was born in Hamadan, the daughter of Mehdi Soltani Shirazi and Roqayeh Khanom, on September 22, 1931.
+Pouri Soltani was born in Hamadan, the daughter of Mehdi Soltani Shirazi and Roqayeh Khanom, on 22 September 1931.
 Roqayeh Khanom was Mehdi Soltani Shirazi's eldest daughter.
 A prominent constitutional lawyer, her father was a follower of Rahmat Ali Shah (Sheikh Abdullah Ha’iri) and moved from Shiraz to Tehran to be closer to him before taking his daughter as his wife and having seven children.